Hurts, Eagles clinch playoffs with 48-22 win over Giants

 Hurts improved his MVP credentials by throwing for 217 yards and hitting DaVonta Smith on a 41-yard fourth-down TD strike and A.J.
 Brown on a 33-yarder as the Eagles (12-1) scored on their first three possessions.
 The third-year quarterback also ran for 77 yards, highlighted by a 10-yard TD scamper late in the third quarter.

-Like most of the Eagles’ players, Hurts said he is just hoping to improve from week to week.
+Hurts became the first QB in NFL history to rush for at least 10 touchdowns in consecutive seasons.
+Like most of the Eagles’ players, he said he is just hoping to improve from week to week.

 “The most simple thing we’ve done is to try and grow and execute,” said Hurts, who was 21 of 31 passing.
 “It’s good that we prepared in a way that we’ve been able to execute at a high level.
 We just want to continue to do that.
 That’s the name of the game.”